 - A shoplifter with a handheld RFID blaster can remove the tags and walk right out of the store.

 - Those quickpay and access RFIDs can be easily copied from a distance.
-Now the bag guy gets free tolls, free gas, or can walk right into your building while the system leaves you with the responsibility.
+Now the bag guy gets free tolls, free gas, or can walk right into your building while the systems assign the responsibility to you.

 - RFID has been debated for mandatory implantation in Alzheimer's patients, illegal aliens, and even the military.
 Because the chips aren't protected, once implanted, they can be used to track the movements and activities of the subjects causing serious privacy concerns.
 In addition to the possible cancer risks, the chips have been known to tunnel through the skin over time causing damage as well as making it impossible for you to get an MRI in the future if you should need one.